GoogleChrome/developer.chrome.com/site/en/docs/webstore/google-analytics/index.md

 ## Limits {: #limits }

-Some limits are in place which can not be changed.
+Some limits apply in your Google Analytics property.
 These include:

 - Data retention is set to two months.
 - Data de-identification is enabled, which limits access to non aggregated data to prevent tracking